5 Ways Clubs Increase Member Engagement Through Text Message (Plus Templates)

 3. Give members their preferred inbound communications channel.

-Text Request’s SMS Live Chat and Click-to-Text buttons let members text your club straight from your website to ask questions, get updates, or even book tee times and dinner reservations.
-These features are a surefire way to provide the top tier concierge services your members want and expect from you.
+Text Request’s SMS Live Chat let members text your club straight from your website to ask questions, get updates, or even book tee times and dinner reservations.
+It's a surefire way to provide the top tier concierge services your members want and expect from you.

 4. Use your same number for calls and texts.